 - Apple Brown Betty - one of the easiest apple desserts on the planet!
 And so good!

 - Homemade Taffy Apples - my grandma's recipe!
 A fall-time MUST!

 - Crockpot Apple Oatmeal - perfect for busy school mornings!

 - The BEST Classic Apple Pie - seriously the best.
 We make it every holiday!

 - a pinch or 2 of ground cloves

 - Peel, core, and slice all 6 pounds of apples.

-- When the apples are cooked through, puree them in a blender or food processor.
+- Puree apples in a blender or food processor, or using an immersion blender (as seen in the video).
 Depending on the size of your processor, you may need to puree in several batches.
-I recommend pureeing even if you're using applesauce so that the spices get blended thoroughly and the texture is smoother

-- Then just put it all in a container and put in the refrigerator or freezer.
+- Then just put it all in a container with a lid (such as a mason jar), and put in the refrigerator or freezer.
 Or immediately slather generously on toast.

 Never Miss a Thing!